 In any case the speaker, Matt Ridley, agrees with virtually everything the IPCC concludes are science.
 The one verifiably true thing aside from these concessions of agreement I heard by the 20 minute mark is that,

 "We should take predictions of doom with a pinch of salt."Well, that is a no-brainer.
 I was reading books like ICE when I was in my teens.
-I was well aware that we were supposed to be caught up in a returning ice age by the time we got to 2000, according to the doom & gloom types, as the speaker goes into in the video.
-I never bought into Al Gore's propositions of global disaster from global warming; but the science is pretty solid as I noted above, and it is just the models which fail to predict outcomes in any meaningful way.
+I was well aware that we were supposed to be caught up in a returning ice age by the time we got to 2000, according to the doom & gloom types, as the speaker goes into in the video (this is a myth, just FYI.
+A myth that I believed) I never bought into Al Gore's propositions of global disaster from global warming; but the science is pretty solid as I noted above, and it is just the models which fail to predict outcomes in any meaningful way.

 As far back as 2010 I was noting things like this,

 Trees in the Eastern United States are growing faster than they have in the last two centuries in response to Earth's warming climate, a new study finds.

 For more than 20 years forest ecologist Geoffrey Parker, based at the Smithsonian Environmental Research Center outside Washington, D.C., has tracked the growth of 55 stands of mixed hardwood forest plots in Maryland.

 Parker's tree censuses over this period have revealed that these forested areas are packing on weight at a much faster rate than expected; on average, the forests are growing an additional 2 tons per acre annually.
 That works out to the equivalent of a tree with a diameter of 2 feet (0.6 m) sprouting up over a year.And this in 2014,

 Recent research has revealed that trees across the world continue to grow significantly faster than they did before the 1960s, but what's the cause?
 Experts from Technische Universität München (TUM) provide evidence and speculation about this mysterious phenomenon in a recent study.